Menu

 BestReviews Home Improvment Expert

-A. No. As long as the size is the same (check carefully), it doesn’t matter what chains you buy, and you can probably save money sourcing them from another supplier.
-However, do make sure you buy a high-quality alternative.
-Buying cheap chainsaw blades is false economy.
-They stretch more quickly and need more frequent sharpening.
+A. No. As long as the size is the same (check carefully), it doesn’t matter what chains you buy, and you can probably save money sourcing from another supplier.
+Make sure to buy a high-quality alternative.
+Cheap chainsaw blades stretch more quickly and need sharpening more frequently.

 A. Yes, if the voltage is the same.
 We need to look at this question carefully, though, because there are a few alternatives: